Invest in lives. Invest in futures. Invest in hope.

 - Ways to minimize capital gains over time, when funded with appreciated assets

 A gift annuity can be established in a number of ways, but we suggest establishing one through the City Mission Endowment Foundation, which will guarantee your payments when the foundation is the beneficiary.
 You might also consider creating a gift annuity through The Cleveland Foundation, which will guarantee your payments.
 In this second option, The Cleveland Foundation will administer the annuity, but The City Mission will be the beneficiary.

 Charitable Lead Trust

-A charitable lead trust is appealing to individuals who may be subject to a large estate tax.
-The donor establishes and funds an irrevocable trust.
-The City Mission receives payments from the trust, usually for a set number of years.
+Planned giving to a charitable lead trust to The City Mission is most beneficial to individuals who may be subject to a large estate tax.
+The donor establishes and funds an irrevocable trust, and The City Mission receives payments from the trust, for a set number of years.
 At the end of the term, the trust assets are returned to the donor or passed on to heirs.

 Payments to the City Mission can be a fixed dollar amount or a fixed percentage of the fair market value of the trust.
 The length of payments to The City Mission could be designed to achieve a near 100% charitable gift tax deduction when the trust is established.

 IRA Distributions and Other Retirement Plans

 At just over age 70, individuals must begin to take the minimum distributions from their retirement plans.
 For some individuals, this money isn’t really needed and required distribution might even increase taxable income into the next higher tax bracket, creating more problems than assistance.

 Instead of donating money directly from one’s current income at minimum distribution age, you can donate the required IRA minimum distribution to The City Mission.
 This eliminates any taxation on the IRA withdrawal—money that has never been taxed.
 As financial situations change, donation portions to The City Mission can be reduced as needed.